 One of the questions I get asked very often from my patients and readers is this: Does my child need to wear sunscreen?
 I am going to address the topic of sun protection and sunscreen for children by reframing this question to you: imagine that you are out on a sunny day with your one year old kid (and in Singapore, we can never truly run away from the sun), say at the pool and you have your skin prepped with your sunscreen and vitamin C. What about your kid?
-Does your child need to be protected with sunscreen too?
+Does your child need to be protected too?

 We are all well aware of the harmful effects of UVA and UVB rays from the sun on our skin.
 I will not belabour the point, but skin cancer, burns, pigmentation and signs of aging can be attributed to excessive sun exposure.
 So what about the impact of the same UVA and UVB rays on a child’s skin?
 Is a child more vulnerable to the impact of sun exposure?